git-shawn/swift-readability/README.md

 ## Example (Integrating with SwiftUI)
 For a more detailed implementation of integrating swift-readability with SwiftUI using [Cybozu/WebUI](https://github.com/cybozu/WebUI), please refer to the [Example](./Example) provided in this repository.

+## Build
+Before building the Swift Package, please complete the following steps:
+1. Verify that npm is installed.
+2. Then, run `make bootstrap`.

 ## Credits
 This project leverages several open source projects: